 A quarter of a million litter-picker heroes aged from 18 months to 80 picked up an amazing 1,200 tonnes of litter in the most monumental of all litter clear-ups from Friday 4th to Sunday 6th March 2016.
 Why not be inspired by visiting the gallery of photographs on the “Keep Britain Tidy” Facebook gallery, and don’t forget our three “R’s” Eco Code – Reduce, Re-Use, Recycle!

 RECYCLING OUR FOOD SCRAPS!

 Have you ever wondered what happens with all the leftover fruit the children are given at break time?
 Well it goes to a very good home.
-Our teacher Mrs Clark feeds them to her pig Percy who she has reared from a piglet.
+Mrs Clark, who was a teacher here at Riverhead, feeds them to her pig Percy who she has reared from a piglet.
 He really enjoys the scraps along with his friends and they help fatten him up!

 ECO CLUB - BUSY BEES PROJECT

-ECO Club have been busy building a bee hotel to take part in a competition run in conjunction with the Bumblebee Conservation Trust, and are successful in being shorted listed.
-Last week were visited by KCC who spoke to the children involved with the project.
-Let’s hope their hard work pays off and we win!
+ECO Club built a bee hotel to take part in a competition run in conjunction with the Bumblebee Conservation Trust, and were successfully shorted listed.
+When KCC they spoke to the children involved with the project.

 DISPLAY ENERGY CERTIFICATE